 I've been writing as far back as I can recall.
 Until 2011, that writing was just for me, or as rambling letters to friends, and travelogues to family.
 I never thought about why, or if others did similarly, and the thought of publishing never entered my head.

 Since I left England in 1979, I've travelled widely, collecting experiences, people, and places as I did so.
 From the blood-soaked streets of Kampala, the polluted dust bowls of the Sahara, or the pristine ice floes of the Antarctic, I've gathered and filed them away.
-Some have recently squeezed through the bars of insecurity and are now at large in the pages of my first three novels.
-If you recognise yourself in one of my books, you only have yourself to blame.
+Some have recently squeezed through the bars of insecurity and are now at large in the pages of my novels.

 Although I grew up in Norfolk, UK, I never felt truly at home until I lived in Australia, and that is no doubt the reason my first published novels are set there.
 All of my books this far have some element of fact in them.
 I guess it's hard for any writer not to include events from their life.
 Our experiences shape our thoughts and the words and actions of our characters.

 I sometimes wish I'd become a novelist earlier in life, but then if I had, I wouldn't have the range of characters and events that I do now.

 I now live quietly in a forest house in Germany with five French hens, two Mexican dogs, an Irish cob, and a mermaid who I found on a deserted beach in Bequia.